Everything PR News

 "You can't bury an AI answer," Torossian says.
 "The only move is to become a source the tools rely on — and you have to build that position before the crisis, not during it."

-5W AI Communications has restructured its crisis practice around that premise, combining three layers the legacy model kept separate.
+5W has restructured its crisis practice around that premise, combining three layers the legacy model kept separate.

 Earned media — the credible, third-party coverage AI tools tend to weight most heavily — remains the foundation.
 A brand's presence in that tier is what gets cited.

-Generative Engine Optimization (GEO) — building a brand's presence inside the sources AI tools draw on and reference — is the layer most crisis firms do not yet have.
+Generative Engine Optimization (GEO) — building a brand's presence inside the sources AI tools draw on — is the layer most crisis firms do not yet have.
 It treats the AI answer as a surface to be addressed with accurate, well-structured, broadly corroborated information.
-See EPR's SEO vs GEO reference on the discipline.
+See SEO vs GEO for the discipline reference.

 This is not a new tactic bolted onto an old playbook.
 It is a different read on where reputation forms.
 For two decades, reputation was a search result and crisis response was a fight over rankings and headlines.
 As AI-driven discovery grows, reputation is increasingly a composed answer, and crisis response is a question of which sources the tools rely on.

 The work itself is unglamorous — credible sources, accurate records, consistent information, patient measurement.
-But it is the version of crisis response that holds up when the surface is an AI answer rather than a news cycle.
-The firms treating that as a structural shift will be able to respond when a crisis hits.
-The firms still running the 2015 playbook will be managing a news cycle while the AI answer settles against their client.
+It is the version of crisis response that holds up when the surface is an AI answer rather than a news cycle.
+Firms treating that as a structural shift will be able to respond when a crisis hits.
+Firms still running the 2015 playbook will be managing a news cycle while the AI answer settles against their client.

 The Terakeet investigation showed the old model failing in the open.
 The more useful question for any brand watching is the quieter one: what does the AI answer about your company say right now — and who is responsible for it before something goes wrong?